JesusFreke/fusionIdea/README.md

 ### About

-This is a plugin for IntelliJ IDEA/PyCharm that facilitates developing Fusion 360 scripts, that supports launching and debugging scripts in Fusion 360, directly from within IDEA.
+This is a plugin for IntelliJ IDEA/PyCharm that facilitates developing Fusion 360 scripts.
+It supports launching and debugging scripts in Fusion 360, directly from within IDEA.

 This plugin was developed on windows.
 I would be surprised if it worked on a mac.
 If someone is interested on adding